Hue Travel Guide

 Best Things to do in Hue

-- Forbidden City: Built from 1804 by King Gia Long and finished in 1833 by King Minh Mang.
+- Imperial Citadel (Forbidden City): Built from 1804 by King Gia Long and finished in 1833 by King Minh Mang.
 At the entrance of the Ngan gate into the Imperial Citadel are the Nine Holy Cannons cast from melted down bronze wares from the Tay Son dynasty.
 The cannons are named after the four seasons and five elements (metal, earth, wood, water and fire) and are known as the “Holy Invincible Generals”.
 They have never been used for military purposes and are the guardian spirits of the Hue Citadel.

 - Thien Mu Pagoda: Also on the north shore of the Perfume River about 3km from the Imperial Citadel.
 You can get there by dragon boat along the Perfume River, or for those feeling more energetic, a pleasant bicycle ride.
 The Thien Mu pagoda is regarded as the unofficial symbol of the former imperial capital.
 Today it is the home of the Austin motor vehicle which drove Thich Quang Duc to his self-immolation in Saigon in 1963 in protest against the Diem regime.
 It is still home to many monks and a holy site visited by many everyday.

-- Royal Tombs: 7 royal tombs in all scatter the countryside around Hue and are monuments to 9 of the 13 rulers of the Nguyen Dynasty, usually built and designed during the emperor’s lifetime.
+- Hue Royal Tombs: The 7 Royal Tombs in all scatter the countryside around Hue and are monuments to 9 of the 13 rulers of the Nguyen Dynasty, usually built and designed during the emperor’s lifetime.
 The 3 most visited tombs in Hue are Minh Mang Tomb, Tu Duc Tomb and Khai Dinh Tomb.
-The remaining 4 are less visited but still have interesting features, with Duc Duc, Thanh Thai and Duy Tan being housed in the same tomb.
+The remaining 4 are less visited but still have interesting features, with Gia Long Tomb, Thieu Tri Tomb, Duc Duc Tomb (plus Thanh Thai and Duy Tan being housed in the same tomb), and Dong Khanh Tomb.

 - Thanh Toan Covered Bridge: Named because of its resemblence to the Japanese Bridge in Hoi An.
 Its construction was initiated by Tran Thi Dao, the wife of a high ranking Mandarin in the court of Emperor Le Hien Tong, sometime between 1740 and 1746.
 Originally it was built to offer better transportation and communication for the village that lines either side of the canal.
 In 1925 Emperor Khai Dinh ordered the villagers to erect an altar dedicated to Tran Thi Dao on the bridge.
 Many locals still travel to the town to visit her tomb.